Serendipity-AI/horizon-dataset/README.md

 - `"id"`: Unique identifier for the event.
 - `"topic"`: Topic category (see above).
+- `"title"`: A short name of the forecasted event.
-- `"title"`: A short textual description of the forecasted event.
+- `"description"`: A short textual description of the forecasted event.
 - `"valid"`: False if the event had happened even before the forecasting date.
+- `"timeframe"`: The timeframe against which the event probability should be computed.
 - `"outcome"`: Outcome label relative to the forecasting and fact-checking window:
   - `1` = Event occurred
   - `-1` = Event did not occur